Morning Briefing - November 06, 2024

 Capsule b could potentially prove or disprove an academic researcher’s theory, presented to the NRC by Mothers for Peace as part of a broad effort to prevent a relicensing of Diablo Canyon’s two reactors, that Unit 1’s reactor vessel is unacceptably brittle.

 For that reason, Mothers for Peace had no right to a hearing before the agency, said Michael.
-On the other hand, Michael said, refusing a hearing in November does not “is not at all about shutting the door on petitioners’ concerns or preventing them from raising their health and safety issue.”
+On the other hand, Michel said, refusing a hearing in November does not “is not at all about shutting the door on petitioners’ concerns or preventing them from raising their health and safety issue.”

 PG&E’s operating licenses for Unit 1 expired on Nov.
 2, but NRC has allowed the reactor to stay online while staff vet the utility’s license renewal application.
 Unit 2’s license will lapse on Aug.
 26 2025.
 Commission staff have said they could finish reviewing the renewal application in August 2025 or so.